Py4Phy/classroom-generator/README.md

 - template test for function evaluation (parametrized, always provide args/kwargs/references as a list of lists or list of dicts)
 - custom test files

+All code and files are made available under the terms of the [GNU General Public License v3](https://www.gnu.org/licenses/gpl-3.0.en.html).

 ## Usage